100 Florida Trails®

 Mileage: 19 miles

 Nearby points of interest: Marineland, Gamble Rogers Memorial State Recreation Area, Washington Oaks State Park, Flagler Beach Pier

-From Marineland south the trail runs more inland (closer to Matanzas River); from Beverly Beach south it runs along the beach - while there are views of the Atlantic Ocean and beaches, it does not run directly on the beach and portions are across A1A from beachside.
-It's more of a wide sidewalk (a narrow one in parts) than true bike trail; a few segments go off the road but mostly roadside.
+South from Marineland to Beverly Beach the trail runs more inland (closer to Matanzas River); continuing south from Beverly Beach to Flagler Beach it runs oceanside.
+While there are views of the Atlantic Ocean and beaches, it does not run directly on the beach and much is across A1A from beachside.
+A few segments go off the road but mostly roadside.

-A pleasant stop was Washington Oaks Gardens State Park at Palm Coast, a lovely oasis now listed on the National Register of Historic Places.
+Washington Oaks Gardens State Park at Palm Coast is a lovely oasis now listed on the National Register of Historic Places.
 It was the winter home (built in 1938) of Owen D. Young, diplomat and founder of RCA, donated to the state by his family in 1965.
-Small fee applies.
 The park spans both sides of A1A from river to ocean.
-On the oceanside, the coquina rock formations are a unique feature.
+On the ocean side, the coquina rock formations are a unique feature.
 The house and gardens are on the river side.
 The grounds are nestled within an oak hammock, with formal gardens (the Rose Garden is notable) and reflection ponds.
 The Washington Oak is estimated at 200-300 years old, one of Florida's oldest.
 The park also provides parking, restrooms, a Visitor Center, picnicking, fishing, the beach, plus 1.7 miles of biking (fat tire) and hiking trails.
+Park fee applies.